jboss-developer/jboss-eap-quickstarts/deltaspike-projectstage/README.md

 What is it?
 -----------

+The `deltaspike-projectstage` quickstart demonstrates how to use DeltaSpike project stages, for example, conditional `@Exclude`.
 Project stages provide a way to customize the implementation based on the type of deployment environment.
 For example, you may want to generate sample data for system testing, but not for production.
 You can create a bean that generates sample data and activate it only for project stage *SystemTest*

 *Besides custom project stages* it's possible to use the following pre-defined project stages: